Killing of Ashli Babbitt: Events

 rioter Zachary Jordan Alam smashed a glass window beside the doors.
 On the other side of those doors, many lawmakers and staff were being evacuated by Capitol Police, but some were trapped in the House balcony.

 On the other side of the doors and barricade, Lieutenant Michael Byrd was aiming his pistol at the broken window.
 Despite several calls of "he's got a gun", Babbitt, hoisted by two men, began to climb through the shattered window.
 She was then shot in her left anterior shoulder by Byrd and fell back among the other protesters.
 Babbitt had been warned not to proceed through the window: one witness recalled that "A number of police and Secret Service were saying 'Get back!
 Get down!
 Get out of the way!'; [Babbitt] didn't heed the call."

 Many rioters immediately began to leave the scene, making room for a Capitol Police emergency response team to get in and administer aid, and Babbitt was transported to Washington Hospital Center where she later was declared dead.
 A report by the Metropolitan Police Department stated that she had been shot in the "upper portion of the left chest near the clavicle".

-Some media reports described Babbitt as "unarmed" at the time of the shooting, but according to a January 11, 2021, crime scene examination report by the D.C.
+Some media reports described Babbitt as "unarmed" at the time of the shooting as she had no weapon in her hands, but according to a January 11, 2021, crime scene examination report by the D.C.
 Department of Forensic Sciences, the police "recovered a 'Para Force' folding knife in Ms. Babbitt's pants pocket" after she was shot.

-U.S. Representative Markwayne Mullin, a witness to Babbitt's attempted breach, said that Byrd "didn't have a choice" but to shoot, and that his action "saved people's lives".
+U.S. representative Markwayne Mullin, a witness to Babbitt's attempted breach, said that Byrd "didn't have a choice" but to shoot, and that his action "saved people's lives".

 The shooting was recorded on several cameras, and footage was widely circulated.
 John Earle Sullivan, among those who recorded footage of the shooting, was arrested for his role in the attack.
 Zachary Jordan Alam was also arrested for his role in the attack.
 MSNBC aired live video of Babbitt being rushed past the camera on a stretcher, outside the Capitol building.